alexcu2718/fdf/README.md

 I've directly taken code from <https://docs.rs/fnmatch-regex/latest/src/fnmatch_regex/glob.rs.html#3-574> and modified it so I could convert globs to regex patterns trivially, this simplifies the string filtering model by delegating it to rust's extremely fast regex crate.
 Notably I modified it because it's quite old and has dependencies I was able to remove

+(I have emailed and received approval from the author above)

 I've also done so for here <https://doc.rust-lang.org/src/core/slice/memchr.rs.html#111-161>
-I've found a much more rigorous way of doing some bit tricks via this,
+I've found a much more rigorous way of doing some bit tricks via this

 I enjoy relying on  validated work like stdlib to ideally 'covalidate' my work, aka less leaps of logic required to make the assessment